mathworks-ref-arch/matlab-aws-s3/Documentation/BasicUsage.md

 **CAUTION** - since bucket names are globally unique, you may not be able to recreate a bucket of the same name immediately.
 It might take some time before the name can be reused.

 ## Using MATLAB save/load semantics
-This package consciously uses semantics that largely mirror those of the AWS S3 Java SDK.
+This package consciously uses semantics that largely mirror those of the Amazon S3 Java SDK.
 This recognizes the scale of S3 ecosystem and the fact that many S3 users interact with the service using a variety of tools.
 However, a MATLAB approach for the core functionality via *load* and *save* commands is also available.
 These commands support most of the functionality of the load and save commands but in the context of S3.

 As an example:
 ```